 Group Therapy & Workshops

-CAPS workshops are open to all currently enrolled KU students and can be joined without completing an Initial Consultation with CAPS.
+CAPS workshops are open to all currently enrolled KU students.
 Each session will meet once a week for 1 hour for a total of 4 sessions.
 The workshop will repeat itself every 4 weeks throughout the semester and students can join anytime.
 Please call CAPS @ (785) 864-2277 for any questions.
 Workshops are 100% free.

 CAPS Groups are open to current CAPS clients only (if you are not a current client, click here to get started).
 In group therapy, four to eight people meet either face-to-face or online with one or two group therapists and talk about what is troubling them.
 Members give feedback to each other by expressing their own feelings about what someone says or does.
 This interaction gives group members an opportunity to try out new ways of behaving and to learn more about the way they interact with others.
 What makes the situation unique is that it is a safe system.
 The importance of confidentiality (not discussing the content of group session outside of group) is stressed with all members.
 Members work to establish a level of trust that allows them to talk personally and honestly.
 Group trust is enhanced when all members make a commitment to the group.
 Groups are 100% free.